-Armed with a Bachelor’s degree in Commerce, a Master’s in Business Administration and several years of work experience, Saisha thought she’d be a shoo-in for a job with an employer willing to sponsor her work visa.
+Armed with a Bachelor’s degree in Commerce, a Master’s in Business Administration and several years of work experience, Saisha thought she’d soon be snatched up by an employer willing to sponsor her work visa.

 As Saisha and Kabir began decorating their new The Woodlands home with treasures, trinkets and memories from their recent wedding, she also set out looking for jobs, confident she’d find one soon.
 She was ready to hit the ground running and keep the momentum of her career growth going.

 Saisha says she applied for several jobs but received no offers.
 American employers were unwilling to hire her as they’d also have to sponsor her work visa.
 She asked her former employer in India if she could work for the company from the U.S. but that opportunity fizzled too.
 She even offered to volunteer her time to the company for no pay.